DOES TRAVEL REALLY HELP YOU FIND YOURSELF?

-Well after 22 years of trying to figure myself out, it suddenly occured to me that I’ve finally discovered who I really want to be.
+Well after 22 years of trying to figure myself out, it suddenly occurred to me that I’ve finally discovered who I really want to be.

-After skimming through my list of quotes that inspire wanderlust, I really began to wonder about the true meaning behind the term of meeting yourself.
+After delving into the internet in search of unique and inspiring travel quotes, I really began to wonder about the meaning behind the very famous term of ‘meeting yourself’ on the road.
 I began to dwell on how I think this happened to me; what I did to find my true self, and whether this is something that actually occurred or if it’s rather just my state of mind.

 Can you really find yourself whilst travelling?
 Or is this quote nothing more than just a source of inspiration?

 I caught myself in my frequently confused headspace and suddenly realised that no, this really isn’t just a term of encouragement, and yes, you actually can find yourself whilst on the road – And here’s how:

 Travelling throws you in the deep end.
 Being on the road makes you leave behind the one and only thing you’re truly certain about.
 You walk away from the comfort of your home, your family, your friends and your routine, and you’re forced to make decisions that you never would otherwise.

 You have the complete power to fully think, what am I going to do today?
 No really, what am I actually going to do today?

 Your other commitments are thrown out the window and the entire world suddenly becomes accessible at your leisure.
 You’re no longer consumed by your thoughts or your normal routine and your mind is open to truly discover who you want to be, rather than who society wants you to be.

 When you remove yourself from the struggles of juggling everyday life, work, family and daily necessities, you’re left with nothing but freedom.
 Freedom to explore your own thoughts without the constant stresses of living a balanced life.